othorongongo/othorongongo/trading-rules.md

 A Limit Order lets you set your own price when buying or selling.

 UbiTok.io guarantees Best Execution - for example, if you enter an order to buy at a price of 1.30, and there's an existing order in the book to sell at 1.25, you'll get the better (for you) price of 1.25.
+If your order matches several resting orders in the book, price-time priority is applied to decide which orders get matched first.

 The size of the order is always specified in the base currency internally (whether buying or selling).
 For example, on an UBI/ETH book where UBI tokens are being bought and sold for Ether, you would enter the number of UBI tokens you want to buy or sell.